nodeshift/tutorial/helm/README.md

 ```

-These files will form the basis of your Helm Chart, lets explore the precreated files and make some nessacary changes
+These files will form the basis of your Helm Chart, lets explore the pre-created files and make some necessary changes.

 ### 2. Editing the .helmignore file

    This file works the same as any .ignore file, you just fill in the patterns you don't want to be packaged up into the helm chart.
-For example if you have some secrets saved as a JSON file that you dont want to be inside the helm chart.
-For our application we dont have any files we need to protect so lets move on to the next step.
+For example, if you have some secrets saved as a JSON file that you do not want to be inside the helm chart.
+For our application we do not have any files we need to protect so let's move on to the next step.

 ### 3. The Chart.yaml file